 - Where it is needed in the public interest or for official purposes.

 We use your personal data (as set out under paragraph 2 above) for the following purposes:

-- We use your contact details to send you information about the work of the Cathedral and its groups, only if you have given consent to receive mailings from us.
+- We use your contact details to send you information about the work of the Cathedral and its groups (including promotional activities and fundraising), only if you have given consent to receive mailings from us.

 - We may use your banking details to process donations you have made to us and to send you a receipt for such donations.

 - Sometimes it is necessary for us to process your data to meet our legal obligations, for example when we send data to HMRC to claim GiftAid.

 - When you give us your personal information in connection with making a donation, we will also use this information (never your financial information) for internal reporting and analysis.
 Please see the section on Legitimate Interests for a description of this processing.